You were never created to live depressed, defeated, guilty, condemned, ashamed or unworthy. You were created to be victorious.

 Start a blog I love having this blog because it means I always have a project I can be working on.
 Nothing makes me more miserable faster than too much free time.

 Visit a park I have been trying to visit every park around where I live.
-I was surprised how many there are.
+I was surprised at how many there are.
 Do a google search and see what parks are in your area.

 Go for a drive and listen to your favorite songs My best friend and I used to do this in High School.
 I think it brings back feelings of excitement and freedom.